 Dr. O'Donnell earned her Bachelor's Degree at the University of San Diego in Communication and Hispanic Studies, attended the University of Granada, Spain, and earned her Doctorate from the California School of Professional Psychology, San Diego.
 Visit her professional website here.

-Please note: Your child must be accepted into the FRIENDS program by the FRIENDS Director.
+Please note: As of Fall 2017 the FRIENDS Program is on hold.
+For future sessions, your child must be accepted into the FRIENDS program by the FRIENDS Director.
 We work hard to create an age-appropriate "mix" of kids and if one session is not appropriate for your child, another session might be.